 As affirmed in the 2010 BSR/British Health Professionals in Rheumatology guideline, there is an urgent need for confirmation of disease in every suspected case of GCA [10].
-In the 2010 guidance, it was recommended that temporal artery biopsy was desirable in every case of suspected GCA.
-In this edition, this recommendation has been updated in view of new evidence regarding imaging tests for diagnosis of GCA.
+In the 2010 guidance, it was recommended that

 Which additional confirmatory diagnostic tests should be performed in all patients with suspected GCA?
-(PICO 1, 2)
+(PICO 1.
+2)